 Having your material published here helps to showcase your research and reach new audiences.
 Articles are also viewable in the WordPress blogging platform, and we share links with our Twitter followers.
 We can also include a link to your webpage or social media account.
-Just to be clear, the website is run on a not-for-profit basis, so we are unable to offer any payment for your article.
+Just to be clear, the website is run on a not-for-profit basis, so we are unable to offer any payment for the articles we publish.

 What to write about?

 The main subject areas covered are:

-- Ancient Sites – monuments and places around the world that are of historic, prehistoric or cultural significance
+- Ancient Sites – monuments and places that are of historic, prehistoric or cultural significance

 - Landscapes – pathways and tracks, earthworks, alignments and other notable endeavours that have altered the landscape